TomWhitwell/SlowMovie/README.md

 config file values, which in turn override defaults.
 ```

-### Running as a service
+### SlowMovie Service

 SlowMovie can run as a service.
-To set this up, from the SlowMovie directory run the following:
+To set this up you can either use option 2 from the install script ([see above](https://github.com/TomWhitwell/SlowMovie/#automated-installation)) or from the SlowMovie directory run the following:

 ```
 sudo cp slowmovie.service /etc/systemd/system